Dennis-van-Gils/python-dvg-pyqtgraph-threadsafe/benchmark/README.rst

 ========================

-When your system has both an integrated GPU and a dedicated one, please make sure to tell the OS to favor the correct GPU.
+When your system has both an integrated GPU and a dedicated one, please make sure to tell the OS to favour the correct GPU.

 In Windows you must go to the 'Graphics settings' configuration page, add an entry for ``python.exe`` for each of the conda environments *py36bench* and